 Asian Eyelid Surgery

 Asian eyelid surgery (“Asian blepharoplasty,” “eyelid crease surgery,” or “double eyelid surgery”) is a procedure that creates or enhances an eyelid crease.
-The anatomy in Asian eyelids is different from Caucasian eyelids, and many Asian patients have a more pronounced “hood” over their eyes.
+The anatomy in Asian eyelids is different and many Asian patients have a more pronounced “hood” over their eyes.

 There is some confusion as to the reasons why patients seek out double eyelid surgery.
 For non-Asian patients, the view seems to be that Asian patients want to look more “western.”
-However, Dr. Liu frequently finds that the real reason patients want to come in are to achieve a different Asian aesthetic of beauty through larger, more expressive eyes, and to downplay the natural hooded eyelids, which can make patients look angry.
+However, Dr. Liu frequently finds that the real reason patients want to come in are to achieve a different Asian aesthetic of beauty through larger, more expressive eyes, and to downplay the natural hooded eyelids.

 Dr. Liu has trained in Japan and South Korea to perfect her Asian blepharoplasty technique and establish herself as the premier Asian eyelid specialist in Orange County.
 Given her extensive training and ability to achieve natural-looking results, as well as her own Asian heritage, Dr. Liu is frequently sought out to perform Asian eyelid surgery for all Asian ethnicities.